Second rare oarfish carcass found on California coast

-A rare oarfish has washed up on the California coast for the second time in less than a week, authorities said, leaving experts stumped.
+Oct 20 A rare oarfish has washed up on the California coast for the second time in less than a week, authorities said on Sunday, leaving experts stumped.

 The second carcass of the eel-like species was discovered on Friday on a beach in Oceanside, a city police dispatcher said.